 The breakfast service is complemented by a coffee and tea menu and served on one of a collection of thirty different retro dinnerware sets – a different set each day.

-According to the room booked the price varies from £140 to £180 per night but are subject to a two-night minimum stay.
+According to the room booked the price varies from £140 to £180 per night but are subject to a two-night minimum stay at weekends.

 Book your room here